 - Maple Syrup: Finally, a splash of natural maple syrup for that hit of sweet maple flavor is a fantastic addition to round off the savory umami flavors.
 If you don’t have maple syrup, you could sub with honey.
 Or, leave it out altogether if you’re looking for a more savory dish.

-How To Make This Christmas Nut Roast Recipe ~ Step-By-Step
+How to Make a Christmas Nut Roast: Step-By-Step

 Take a large sauté pan and dry-toast the hazelnuts for 5-6 minutes over medium-high heat, then pour the hazelnuts out onto a plate, and set aside.

 Add the olive oil to the empty pan and fry the onion until it softens and starts to crisp.

 - Add Garlic